 Chop Suey is just a slightly westernised version of a classic, basic Chinese stir fry.
 Because of this, there really aren’t hard and fast rules about what goes in it, but the general characteristic is that the sauce is a fairly light brown colour, there is plenty of it (and you know I love my sauce!!) and it’s pretty thick so it clings to your rice or noodles.

-A great Chop Suey comes down to the sauce.
-And if you’ve ever wondered why your stir fries aren’t quite as tasty as what you get from (good) Chinese restaurants, this is probably what’s been missing from your sauces – Chinese Cooking Wine, also known as Shaoxing Wine.
+If you’ve ever wondered why your stir fries aren’t quite as tasty as what you get from (good) Chinese restaurants, here are the two things you’ve probably been missing:

-It’s the secret ingredient in almost every Chinese recipe, that’s used by the gallons in all Chinese restaurants around the world!
-Read more about Chinese Cooking Wine here, including why it’s so important, the difference it makes in recipes and the best substitutes.
+Chinese cooking wine (or Shaoxing Wine) is the secret ingredient in almost every Chinese recipe that’s used by the gallon in Chinese restaurants around the world!
+It adds depth and complexity of flavour into even the most simple sauces with just a small amount.
+Read more about it here, including why it’s so important, the difference it makes in recipes and the best substitutes.

 Have you noticed that the chicken in Chinese restaurants is incredibly soft and almost “velvety”?
 It’s because restaurants “velvet” the chicken (that’s the term that is used).

-It’s optional and not really necessary if you use chicken thighs which are a juicy cut.
+Velveting is optional if using chicken thighs because it’s a juicy cut.
 But if you are using chicken breast or tenderloins and you choose to tenderise it, you are going to be amazed how juicy and tender the chicken is.

 - 1/2 tsp baking soda / bi-carb (optional, Note 1)